Intro to VAT for Dropshippers

 In the interests of saving people time, we thought it would be useful to begin sharing the questions and the answers around dropshipping and VAT for everyone below.

 If you have a question that you would like answered then please feel free to use the instant chat facility on the bottom right hand corner of the screen.
-If you would like to learn about how you can work with us please book a free discovery call here and one of our senior team members will call you back at the selected time.
+If you would like to learn about how you can work with us book a discovery call here and one of our team members will call you back at the selected time.

 Dropshipping from outside the EU into the UK - do I need to charge VAT?

 Before you can determine whether or not you need to charge VAT on ANY transaction then you need to determine where the place of supply of the goods occurs.

 If you are dropshipping from outside of the EU into the UK, then the place of supply is considered to be where the goods are shipped from.
 In this case the place of supply is outside of the EU, which means VAT is not due on the sale of the goods.